Skip to Content

 What frosting goes best with margarita cupcakes?

-Margarita frosting is the best match because it adds creamy lime flavor and a tequila-buttercream finish.
-Vanilla buttercream or cream cheese frosting also works if you want a milder cupcake.
+Margarita Frosting is the natural match because it continues the lime-and-tequila flavor.
+Vanilla buttercream or cream cheese frosting also works if you want something milder.

 Are margarita cupcakes good for Cinco de Mayo?